© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Ring cairn and adjacent round cairn on Low Moor, 460m NNW of High Eskeleth is a scheduled monument protected by Historic England under reference 1012613.
 View the official record →

-Ring cairn and adjacent round cairn on Low Moor, 460m NNW of High Eskeleth is a Bronze Age funerary monument comprising two distinct cairn structures located on the moorland of Yorkshire.
+Ring cairn and adjacent round cairn on Low Moor, 460m NNW of High Eskeleth is a Neolithic or Bronze Age funerary monument situated on moorland in Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012613.

 Ring cairn and adjacent round cairn on Low Moor, 460m NNW of High Eskeleth is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012613.